 Google has always been thoughtful about how enterprises can best leverage its Android operating system for business.
-Today, Android is gaining grounds as one of the most preferred operating systems, which is powering a number of devices like smartphones, tablets, mPOS, digital signage, and Android-based RFID readers.
+Today, Android is gaining ground as one of the most preferred operating systems, which is powering a number of devices like smartphones, tablets, mPOS, digital signage, and Android-based RFID readers.
 Thanks to the introduction of Android Enterprise (formerly known as Android for Work).
 Google introduced Android Enterprise to eliminate real-world enterprise problems and challenges around device security, data protection, device management, and application usage.
-Before we dig deeper about Android Enterprise, let’s see why it was needed by businesses?
+Before we dig deeper into Android Enterprise, let’s see why it was needed by businesses?

 Enterprise challenges before the introduction of Android Enterprise (or AFW)

 Before the year 2010, when Android Device Administrator API (for Android 2.2) was introduced for the first time, Android never had any enterprise management features.
 This API enabled EMM vendors to build agent applications in order to perform and enforce certain policies.
 The individual device manufacturers had the option to build and offer more advanced enterprise features by adding their own Android management APIs.
-This varied management options open to OEMs created chaos and fragmentation in the market.
-Companies who provided devices to the employees could standardize the set of features on one particular device.
-But the problem happened when BYOD (Bring Your Own Device) came into the picture allowing employees to bring in their own phones at work, which created a heterogeneous mobile environment leading to difficult times for the IT management.
+These varied management options open to OEMs created chaos and fragmentation in the market.
+Companies that provided devices to the employees could standardize the set of features on one particular device.
+But the problem happened when BYOD (Bring Your Own Device) came into the picture allowing employees to bring in their own phones at work, which created a heterogeneous mobile environment leading to difficult times for IT management.

 How Android Enterprise came to be?

-Google announced the launch of Android for Work in 2014 and it appeared in stages starting from Android 5.0, 5.1 and 6.0.
-In 2017, it has been renamed as Android Enterprise.
+Google announced the launch of Android for Work in 2014 and it appeared in stages starting from Android 5.0, 5.1, and 6.0.
+In 2017, it has been renamed Android Enterprise.
 Even though Android holds 80% of the total global smartphone market, companies had avoided Android adoption majorly due to concerns around data security and insufficient management capabilities.
 Google’s Android Enterprise has changed that by introducing major improvements in management functionalities and business security.
 Google had tirelessly worked on improving its versions and ensured its consequential success with enterprises.

-The enhanced version possessed varied enterprise-level features that enabled company IT teams to seamlessly enroll, provision and manage company devices through third-party EMM vendors.
+The enhanced version possessed varied enterprise-level features that enabled company IT teams to seamlessly enroll, provision, and manage company devices through third-party EMM vendors.
 The significance and role of Android Enterprise are most prominent in companies that embrace and include an active BYOD policy enabling employees to work from their personal devices.